Anarchy, murder and mayhem : Northumbria’s downfall, AD 736 – 854

-Egbert, King of Wessex and Mercia, and Eanred of Northumbria meet at Dore.
+Egbert, King of Wessex and Mercia, and Eanred, King of Northumbria meet at Dore.
 Their aim is to ensure peace.
 Eanred accepts Wessex supremacy and recognises Egbert as ‘over king’ of England.
-Dore near Sheffield is situated on the border near a Pennine pass or ‘doorway’ between Northumbria and the south.
+Dore, near Sheffield is situated on the Northumbria-Mercia border near a Pennine pass or ‘doorway’ linking Northumbria to the south.

 The monks of Lindisfarne leave the island with St Cuthbert’s body to escape further raids.
 They settle inland at Norham on Tweed where a church is built for the saint’s shrine.

 Eanred, King of Northumbria, dies.
-He is succeeded by his son Athelred II.
+He is succeeded by his son Æthelred II.

-King Athelred II is temporarily expelled and hastily replaced by King Raedwulf who is killed fighting the Vikings.
-The location of Raedwulf’s death is recorded as a place called Alutehelia which has been identified with both Elvet and Bishop Auckland in Durham.
-Athelred II is restored as king.
+King Æthelred II is temporarily expelled and hastily replaced by King Raedwulf who is killed fighting the Vikings.
+The location of Raedwulf’s death is recorded as a place called Alutehelia which has been identified with both Elvet and Bishop Auckland in Durham. Æthelred II is restored as king.

 Eardwulf is appointed as the last Bishop of Lindisfarne.

 Shetland, Orkney and the Hebrides are now well-established centres of Viking colonisation.

 Osbert, the King of Northumbria, is overthrown by his people, meanwhile, the Danes will mount a major invasion of England.